Release – Nutriband Inc. provides summary of Annual Shareholder Meeting Key Discussion Points

 Forward Looking Statements

-Certain statements in this press release are forward-looking within the meaning of the Private Securities Litigation Reform Act of 1995.
+Certain statements in this press release are forward-looking within the meaning of the Private Securities Litigation Reform Act of 1995 including those relating to the completion of the offering, the satisfaction of customary closing conditions, the intended use of proceeds from the offering and other statements that are predictive in nature.
 These statements may be identified by the use of forward-looking words such as “anticipate,” “believe,” “forecast,” “estimate,” “expect,” and “intend,” among others.
-These forward-looking statements are based on Tonix’s current expectations and actual results could differ materially.
-There are a number of factors that could cause actual events to differ materially from those indicated by such forward-looking statements.
-These factors include, but are not limited to, risks related to the failure to successfully launch and commercialize Tonmya and any of our approved products; risks related to the failure to obtain FDA clearances or approvals and noncompliance with FDA regulations; risks related to the timing and progress of clinical development of our product candidates; our need for additional financing; uncertainties of patent protection and litigation; uncertainties of government or third party payor reimbursement; limited research and development efforts and dependence upon third parties; and substantial competition.
-As with any pharmaceutical under development, there are significant risks in the development, regulatory approval and commercialization of new products.
+These forward-looking statements are based on Tonix’s current expectations and actual results could differ materially as a result of a number of factors, including the ability of the Company to satisfy the conditions to the closing of the offering and the timing thereof, as well as those described in the Company’s Annual Report on Form 10-K for the year ended December 31, 2024, as filed with the SEC on March 18, 2025, and periodic reports filed with the SEC on or after the date thereof.
 Tonix does not undertake an obligation to update or revise any forward-looking statement.
-Investors should read the risk factors set forth in the Annual Report on Form 10-K for the year ended December 31, 2024, as filed with the Securities and Exchange Commission (the “SEC”) on March 18, 2025, and periodic reports filed with the SEC on or after the date thereof.
 All of Tonix’s forward-looking statements are expressly qualified by all such risk factors and other cautionary statements.
 The information set forth herein speaks only as of the date thereof.

 TONMYA is indicated for the treatment of fibromyalgia in adults.